fosterdouglas/1000-daily-game-designs/games/_posts/2016-06-15-532-pure-mayhem-joy-moments-in-uncharted.md

 title: 532 Pure Mayhem/Joy Moments In Uncharted
 tags: game-review-critique
 ---
-Continuing my slow and stead playthrough of *Uncharted 4: A Thief’s End*, it continues to shock and surprise me in a lot of wonderful ways.
+Continuing my slow and steady playthrough of *Uncharted 4: A Thief’s End*, it continues to shock and surprise me in a lot of wonderful ways.

 Specifically there is a sequence, which was chosen early on before the game’s release as a section to show off the game (for good reason!), where Nathan and Sully are in a jeep driving down a mountain-side city, attempting to escape a large military vehicle.